Opposition parties say oil industry lobbied for changes

 The bill is due for debate again in Parliament this week.

-Next story in Political: Party pills legislation passes first reading
+Next story in Politics: Party pills legislation passes first reading

 Copyright © 2013, Radio New Zealand